-Vaud grants Swiss Abroad voting rights for Senate elections
+Canton Vaud grants Swiss Abroad voting rights for Senate elections

 Residents of canton Vaud who live abroad will now be able to take part in elections to the Senate, as they already can for the House of Representatives.